 A fedora is an iconic style of hat.
 While long associated with the Hollywood stars of the 1950s and early 1960s, the hat was actually introduced in 1882 as a woman's hat in the play, "Fedora" starring Sarah Bernhardt.
 In 1924, Prince Edward of Great Britain started wearing the style and fedoras were adopted by men and have been a stylish accessory nearly every season since.
 Perhaps the most famous fedora in recent times is the one worn by Harrison Ford in the "Indiana Jones" series of adventure films.
 A true fedora is made of wool felt but today the style can be found in leather, synthetic fibers, or straw.

-How to Clean a Wool or Fabric Fedora
+Wool or Fabric Care

 For felt and other fabric fedoras, begin by removing dust with a soft-bristled clothes brush; always brushing with the nap of the fabric.
 You can also use a lint roller to remove fuzz and dirt.
 Use it gently to prevent misshaping the hat.
 For straw, simply wipe with a damp, white cloth to remove dust.